daveho/DIY8bit/Episode11/README.md

 Link to video: Coming eventually

 This episode completes support for interrupts in the 6809 system.
-In particular, it presents the detailed design for the interrupt controller, testing and validation of a prototype implementation, and support interrupt support in the monitor program.
+In particular, it presents the detailed design for the interrupt controller, testing and validation of a prototype implementation, and interrupt support in the monitor program.

 The [CircuitWithInterrupts](CircuitWithInterrupts) directory has updated schematics.
 Note that there are some fixes since the previous episode!